Flyers aren’t just for garage sales, basement concerts, and lost dogs.

 What this medical flyer template does well:

 - High-quality photography: A professional flyer should have professional photography.
-Keep images relevant to your business, like this eye clinic’s stock photo does.
+Keep images relevant to your business, as this eye clinic’s stock photo does.

 - Simple design: A medical professional should be credible, not flashy.
 A simple and balanced design like this can help people take your business seriously.